BNP AM

 [1] The KID provides retail investors with key information about the product including the risks and costs associated with investing in it.
 Standardisation should improve the transparency and comparability of PRIIPs, making it easier for retail investors to understand the risks and potential returns associated with these products and compare the different options available to them.
 The distribution of KID documents for all UCITS and non-UCITS PRIIPs distributed to retail investors went live in January 2023.

-• Any views expressed here are those of the author as of the date of publication, are based on available information, and are subject to change without notice.
-Individual portfolio management teams may hold different views and may take different investment decisions for different clients.
+• Any views expressed here are those of the author as of the date of publication, based on available information, and subject to change without notice.
 This material does not constitute investment advice.

 The value of investments and the income they generate may go down as well as up and it is possible that investors will not recover their initial outlay.
 Past performance is no guarantee for future returns.